diejuse/proot_MaemoLeste_on_Android/README.md

 ## Requirements.
 1. Android 8 or more based device.
-2. Termux APK installed
+2. Termux APK installed.
 3. Termux-X11 APK installed.
 4. Termux-api APK installed (optional, it doesn't wotk on all devices).
+5. Termux:Widget APK installed (optional, see below).

 ## INSTALLING.
 Following these steps you will install a modified Maemo Leste image with a minimum of installed apps that make it usable.
 From this base image you can install whatever you want: